WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

              [0, 0, 1, 0, 0, 0, 0],
              [0, 0, 0, 0, 0, 1, 0]])

 * Random variate generation.
-In this case, the signature of the shape-only `size` parameter is `<>`, which means the user would pass `size=()` to generate a single variate, and `size=(n,)` (or `size=n`) to generate `n` variates.
+Generally the signature of the shape-only `size` parameter is `<>`, which means the user would pass `size=()` to generate a single variate, and `size=(n,)` (or `size=n`) to generate `n` variates.
 Whatever is given, it must be consistent with the shapes